 - Structure your professional emails by including an introduction, a body of text and a conclusion.

-- Make the recipients carefully and use hidden copies to protect confidentiality.
+- Carefully manage recipients and use blind carbon copies to protect confidentiality.

-- Avoid unnecessary emails and spam using filters and being selective in your shipments.
+- Avoid unnecessary emails and spam by using filters and being selective in what you send.

-Good practices to write a clear and concise email
+Best practices for writing a clear and concise email

 Define your goal

-It starts by defining the objective of your message before you even start writing.
-Ask yourself the question: what is the purpose of this email?
-What do you want the recipient to do it after reading it?
+It starts with defining the objective of your message before you even begin writing.
+Ask yourself: what is the purpose of this email?
+What do you want the recipient to do after reading it?
 By having a clear vision of your intention, you will be able to formulate your message more precisely.

-Once you've defined your purpose, it's important to use simple, straightforward language.
-Avoid technical jargon or long sentences that might confuse the reader.
-For example, instead of writing "I am writing to inform you that," opt for "I inform you that."
+Once you have defined your objective, it is important to use simple and direct language.
+Avoid technical jargon or overly long sentences that could confuse the reader.
+For example, instead of writing “I am writing to inform you that,” opt for “I am informing you that.”.

 Present the information clearly

-In addition, do not hesitate to use chip lists to present more digestible complex information.
-This allows the recipient to quickly grasp the essential points without having to travel a long text.
+Furthermore, don't hesitate to use bullet points to present complex information in a more digestible way.
+This allows the recipient to quickly grasp the essential points without having to read through a long text.

 How to structure a professional email

-The structure of an email plays a crucial role in its readability and its effectiveness.
-A good email must include an introduction, a body and a conclusion.
-In the introduction, start by greeting the recipient and briefly indicating the object of your message.
+The structure of an email plays a crucial role in its readability and effectiveness.
+A good email should include an introduction, a body, and a conclusion.
+In the introduction, begin by greeting the recipient and briefly stating the purpose of your message.

 This allows the reader to immediately understand the context of your email.
-The body of the message must be organized logically .
+The body of the message should be organized logically .

-Finally, finish with a conclusion that sums up the key points and indicates the next stages or actions expected.
-Do not forget to include an appropriate polite formula before your signature to close the email on a professional note.
+Finally, end with a conclusion that summarizes the key points and indicates the next steps or expected actions.
+Remember to include an appropriate closing salutation before your signature to end the email on a professional note.

-The importance of management of recipients and hidden copies
+The importance of managing recipients and blind carbon copies

 | Metric | Value |